×

 • Domestic Flights: Ideal for quick travel between coasts, with airlines like Sansa and Green Airways offering flights to popular destinations.

 • Car Rentals: Renting a 4×4 is recommended if exploring mountainous areas or remote beaches.
+Roads in the south Pacific can be rough, especially during green season.

 Top Places to Visit